TerminatorrT800/TODO-List/README.md

-A simple online TODO app that is based on localstorage
+A simple online TODO app that is based on localstorage API